How to Book a Venue for a Music Gig

 It's easy to get caught up in the idea of playing your favorite club or venue, where all of your favorite musicians have played.
 But in reality, you should look for a venue that you can fill.
 Think of it this way: What's going to feel better on the night of the show, having the show sell out or playing to a huge, mostly empty room?
 Playing the small clubs are how you earn your stripes to play at the bigger places, so make finding a venue that fits in with both your likely draw and your budget the priority.

 Unless you're booking a gig way in advance, you have to be pretty lucky to stroll into a club and get a gig on your dream date.
 Before you book the show, come up with a window of a few different dates you'd be happy with for the event.
 Oh, and you need to make sure all of the musicians are happy with all of the possible dates.
 Finding out that the drummer and the guitarist can't make the gig after you've booked the venue, is not ideal.

 Depending on the size of the club, there will either be someone who handles all of the bookings or whoever answers the phone will pull out a calendar and write your name on it (while sounding incredibly bored and leaving you wondering if you've really booked the place).
 Either way, once you agree on a date, there are a few questions you need to ask:

 - How much is the hire fee/rental fee?
-(See more below about negotiating fees)
+(See more below about negotiating)

 - When can you load-in and soundcheck?

-- When does the show need to end?
+- By what time does the show need to end?